tnebooks/12th-zoology/content.en/zoology/evolution/_index.md

-**6.6.4 Mutation** Although mutation is the original source
+### Mutation

-of all genetic variation, mutation rate for most organisms is low.
+Although mutation is the original source of all genetic variation, mutation rate for most organisms is low.
 Hence new mutations on an allele frequencies from one generation to the next is usually not large.

-**6.7 Hardy - Weinberg Principle** In nature, populations are usually
+## Hardy - Weinberg Principle

-evolving such as the grass in an open meadow, wolves in a forest and bacteria in a person’s body are all natural populations.
+In nature, populations are usually evolving such as the grass in an open meadow, wolves in a forest and bacteria in a person’s body are all natural populations.
 All of these populations are likely to be evolving some of their genes.
 Evolution does not mean that the population is moving towards perfection rather the population is changing its genetic makeup over generations.
 For example in a wolf population, there may be a shift in the frequency of a gene variant for black fur than grey fur.
 Sometimes, this type of change is due to natural selection or due to migration or due to random events.

 First we will see the set of conditions required for a population not to evolve.
 Hardy of UK and Weinberg of Germany stated that **the allele frequencies in a population are stable and are constant from generation to generation in the absence of gene flow, genetic drift, mutation, recombination and natural selection.** If a population is in a state of Hardy Weinberg equilibrium, the frequencies of alleles and genotypes or sets of alleles in that population will remain same over generations.
 Evolution is a change in the allele frequencies in a population over time.
 Hence population in Hardy Weinberg is not evolving.